luyijun/evennia_worldloader/README.md

 key,name,alias,typeclass,desc,lock,attributes,location,destination
 ```

 These values will set to object's relative property.
 Data in ```attributes``` field should be in form of Python's dict.
-All other fields will be set to object's attributes too.
+All other fields except above ones will be set to object's attributes too.

 Objects in ```world_rooms.csv```, ```world_exits.csv```, ```world_objects.csv``` are unique.
 Every record should has one and only one object in the world.